 Hard water vs soft water.

 We measure water hardness in grains per gallon (or ppm).
 The higher the number of grains, the harder your water.
-If you have <1 grain of hardness per gallon, you have soft water.
-If you’ve struggled with hard water, soft water will feel silky smooth, and if you try to use the same amount of soap you used with hard water, you may feel some residue on your skin from over-soaping!
-Great water should give you a good lather with a small amount of soap.
-When you’re looking for how to test if you have hard water, there are some basic tests you can do at home — but to find precisely how hard your water is, NH Tap can test it for you and provide some great options for water softeners.
+If you have <1 grain of hardness per gallon, you have soft water. if you’ve struggled with hard water, water will feel silky smooth, and try to use the same amount soap used may some residue on your skin from over-soaping! great should give a good lather small soap. when you’re looking for how test there are basic tests can do at home — but find precisely is, nh tap it provide options softeners.